ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ##### Implementing Custom Authentication Mechanism

-Further, a user can implement a custom version of AuthHandler and AuthProvider with the use of object equivalency pattern as follows.
+The user can implement a custom version of AuthHandler and AuthProvider with the use of object equivalency pattern as follows.
 With that, `http:Listener` can be enforced with custom authentication and authorization mechanisms.

 ```ballerina
 public type InboundCustomAuthHandler object {